 Open relationships can seem like a great opportunity for people who want to be in a relationship but also want to explore their sexuality with multiple partners.
 However, as the old saying goes, you can’t have your cake and eat it too.
 The truth is that open relationships are extremely difficult to navigate and challenging to maintain due to several inherent pitfalls they create.

 Before we discuss why these relationships don’t work, let’s make sure we’re all on the same page about what an open relationship is.
 This is a type of romantic relationship in which the participants agree that they can be physically and sexually intimate with other people.
 Participants can have several sexual partners in addition to their main relationship.
 The partners in an open relationship may be married or dating.

-To some, it may sound ideal, but there are several reasons why these arrangements tends to fail.
+To some, it may sound ideal, but there are several reasons why these arrangements tend to fail.
 Below are the reasons why you may want to avoid engaging in an open relationship.

 You may think that participants in open relationships forego jealousy because they previously agreed that their partner can be intimate with others, but this is simply not the case.
 Jealousy is a normal human emotion and one that can cause significant strife for a couple.
 In open relationships, members can easily find themselves sizing up their partner’s additional lovers, making jealousy rear its ugly head where they thought it wouldn’t exist.

 An open relationship can wreak havoc on a person’s confidence and self-esteem.
 As previously mentioned, open relationships create a platform for comparing yourself to your partner’s other partners.
 It’s easy to fear that other partners are prettier, smarter, more successful, or better sexually; leading your self-esteem to drop into dangerous and uncharted territories.

 3. Power Differential